 ** When you think about it, Luke actually makes a decent showing, especially for his low level of training.
 When Vader begins the fight, he's just barely even trying.
 Then Luke evades his trap, and even manages to cause him some degree of pain with the coolant (if his cry of rage is any indication), and Vader resorts to [[CombatPragmatist throwing things at Luke using The Force]]. ''Then'' Luke lands a hit on Vader's shoulder, causing Vader to cry out in pain ''AGAIN''.
 Only when he chops off Luke's hand is Luke finally driven to his knees.
 Sure, he'd probably have lost eventually anyway, but considering how far below his combat abilities are below Vader's, that's pretty impressive.

 * Also, when Vader kills Admiral Ozzel.
-Ozzel isn't even in the same room, and yet he easily force chokes him; distance is no object to Vader.[[note]]Although more to the point, distance is no object to the power of The Force.[[/note]]
+Ozzel isn't even in the same room, and yet he easily force chokes him through the view screen; distance is no object to Vader.[[note]]Although more to the point, distance is no object to the power of The Force.[[/note]]

 * When the Millenium Falcon's hyperdrive finally works thanks to R2.